 Surgeons use hardware such as pins, plates, or screws to help fix a broken bone or to correct an abnormality in a bone.
 Most often, this involves bones of the legs, arms, or spine.

-Later, if you have a lot of pain or other problems related to the hardware, you may have surgery to remove the hardware.
+Later, if you have pain or other problems related to the hardware, you may have surgery to remove the hardware.
 This is called hardware removal surgery.

 For the procedure, you may be given medicine to numb the area (local anesthesia) while you are awake.
 Or you may be put to sleep so you do not feel anything during the surgery (general anesthesia).